wseemann/JavaPlaylistParser/README.md

 Usage
 ------------

-Sample code:

 License
 ------------

 ```
-JavaPlaylistParser: A unified interface for playing audio files and streams.
+JavaPlaylistParser: A toolkit for detecting and extracting metadata and structured text content from various documents using existing parser libraries.

 Copyright 2014 William Seemann